Buildings insurance

 What is buildings insurance?

-Buildings insurance could cover the cost of repairing damage or rebuilding the structure of your home if it’s damaged or destroyed by a fire, flood or storm.
+Buildings insurance could cover the cost of repairing or rebuilding after damage to the structure of your home such as the roof, walls or floors.
+Permanent fixtures and fittings, like your kitchen and bathroom, are usually covered by buildings insurance too.

 You may need buildings insurance if: